faom002/pizza_brothers/README.md

 # Updated:
 Basic Spring Boot API with MySQL Integration as Backend A simplified Spring Boot API has been developed, featuring seamless integration with MySQL as the backend database.

+run the db script to create a database first located inside project
 -------------------------------------------------------------------------------------------------------------------

 # Installation -> Backend